kmushafiya003/book-store-app/README.md

 Customer Reviews: There's a special section where people can read what others have said about the books they've bought.
 It makes the website even more interesting and trustworthy.

 Dark Mode Functionality: Website isn't just visually appealing during the day; it's also easy on the eyes at night!
 With the Dark Mode feature, users can switch to a darker color scheme that's gentler on their eyes in low-light environments.
 This enhances accessibility and makes the website more comfortable to use, regardless of the time of day.

+By using React.js and Tailwind CSS,  the website works well on all devices, like phones and computers.
+This project is going to make the bookstore experience online really fun and enjoyable for everyone who visits!